RetroReversing/retroReversing/categories/misc/Books.md

 * Code the Classics - 2019
 * Modern MSX BASIC Game Development: Build retro games in MSX BASIC using modern tools - 2021
 * Bare-Metal Amiga Programming: For OCS, ECS and AGA - 2021
+* The Making of Prince of Persia - 2020
+* The Making of Karateka - 2012
+* You: A Novel - 2012 (Fiction)

 ---
 # Game Programming Starter Kit